SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 - LineItem
 - HeaderInfo

 Note in each case, the type is a single (camelcased) word, which may be wrapped in square brackets, which denotes a collection of values of that type.

-In the table exerpt above, some (most) of the single words are also hyperlinked.
+In the table exerpt above, most of the single words are also hyperlinked.
 For example, following [HeaderInfoType](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/UI.md#HeaderInfoType) leads to a table of properties that belong to that type, i.e. properties that the type consists of - in other words, the type is a structure (called a record, or object, see later).
-There's one type in this table exerpt that is not hyperlinked, and that is `AnnotationPath`.
+There's one type in this table exerpt that is not hyperlinked, and that is `PropertyPath`.
 That's because that type is not a structure, but a single, scalar thing (also called a primitive).

-With this knowledge, we can now understand, for example, that the value for the `SelectionFields` term is a collection of paths.
+With this knowledge, we can now understand, for example, that the value for the `SelectionFields` term is a collection of paths to properties.

 #### Syntax for annotations in CDS